0xMiya/Guides/Installation/systemd-boot.md

         vim <esp>/loader/entries/arch.conf
         ----------------------------------
             title Arch Linux
             linux /vmlinuz-linux
             initrd /initramfs-linux.img
             options root=/dev/sda2 rw
         ----------------------------------

     <span style="color:orange">Note:</span> If you installed another kernel, your files may have other names.
 To get the correct name, run 'ls /boot'.
     For example if you installed the lts kernel, the names will be "vmlinuz-linux-lts" and "initramfs-linux-lts.img"

-    <span style="color:red">Also if you have *not* mounted the esp to /mnt/boot, you may need to copy (cp -a, or maybe somehow tell mkinitcpio where to put the files) the images from /boot to /efi/EFI/arch/.
+    <span style="color:crimson">Also if you have *not* mounted the esp to /mnt/boot, you may need to copy (cp -a, or maybe somehow tell mkinitcpio where to put the files) the images from /boot to /efi/EFI/arch/.
 (Like I already said, I haven't quite figured this out yet.
 Just mount it to /mnt/boot and your good).</span>

     In the example above I specified the root partition using the name (/dev/sda2).
 You can use the UUID or PARTUUID instead: